 5. AN ENERGIZING YOGIC DIET

-Your diet can affect the outcome of all aspects of your yoga practice, so you should therefore follow a diet that consists of foods that give you life, strength and energy.
-Sattvic and rajasic foods are recommended for your yogic lifestyle, as they are pure, clean, wholesome and pleasant to the stomach as well as energising.
+Your diet can affect the outcome of all aspects of your yoga practice, so you should therefore follow a diet that consists of foods that give you life, strength, and energy.
+Sattvic and rajasic foods are recommended for your yogic lifestyle, as they are pure, clean, wholesome, and pleasant to the stomach as well as energizing.
 When choosing your foods, keep in mind that they should be light in nature, easy to digest and it is recommended to freshly prepare all your foods.

 A few of these foods are listed below:

-- Seasonsal fresh organic fruits and vegetables such as mangoes, apples, bananas, green leafy vegetables, celery
+- Seasonal fresh organic fruits and vegetables such as mangoes, apples, bananas, green leafy vegetables, celery

 - Whole grains and legumes that have been growing for a long time as it is believed these will give you a long life such as lentils, rice, tofu, oatmeal

 - Spices such as cardamom, cinnamon, coriander, cumin, fennel, ginger, and Tumeric

 You should also consider your water intake to ensure you are not dehydrated.
 Your dosha is also important for this, as depending on your mind-body balance, you may require various amounts of water in your daily diet.